andrebhu/andrebhu.github.io/index.md

 title: "Home"
 ---

-I'm currently a junior in my final year studying computer science at NYU.
-Love researching about new things in security.
+I'm currently a security engineer living in NYC.
+Love learning about new things in security.